-The Mayor and his deputies regularly meet with faith communities all over London to make sure that those communities are involved in the future of the capital.
-The GLA supports a number of events to celebrate faith festivals each year, including Christmas, Vaisakhi, Diwali, Eid and Chanukah.
+The Mayor and his deputies meet regularly with senior faith leaders from different faith communities all over London.
+These meetings make sure that all faiths are involved in the future of the city.

-Assessment of the GLA's impact on faith equality
+Our assessment of the GLA's impact on faith equality looks at faith communities.